jlowder/num-js/README.md

 This web app was generated from the original command-line lisp tool, `num.lisp` (https://github.com/jlowder/num).
 It was "vibe coded" into this standalone HTML version (and also into a full node application) with Warp version v0.2025.08.20.08.11.stable_03
-(https://warp.dev) using claude 4 sonnet, all in a single prompt.
+(https://warp.dev) using claude 4 sonnet.
+This was completed initially all in one prompt.
+However, Gemini Code Assist conducted an automated code review and correctly noticed that `bigint` support was necessary to handle bitlengths over 53 due to the way javascript handles integers.
+I then prompted Warp again to add bigint support, and the results are what you see here.